Are you getting into the freelancing industry? Get yourself to the top by having these must-have freelancer tools in 2023.

-Furthermore, calendar tools aren’t only for keeping tabs on your progress but also used for scheduling purposes.
-In case you wish to plan for a meeting with a client, you just have to input their details, the date, and time on such tools, and you’ll be notified of the meeting in case you forgot.
+Furthermore, calendar tools aren’t only for keeping tabs on your progress but are also used for scheduling purposes.
+In case you wish to plan for a meeting with a client, you just have to input their details, the date, and the time on such tools, and you’ll be notified of the meeting in case you forgot.

 The key calendar tools to consider are:

 1. Google calendar

 Google Calendar is free for anyone with a Google account.
 It is a great calendar tool that helps you keep track of your work progress, monitor deadlines, schedule meetings, and get alerts prior to your appointment (you choose how long before and how many times you get notified).

 The other great thing about Google Calendar is that it enables the user to input other relevant details to their scheduled meetings, such as location.
 It also comes with rich formatting that makes it possible to hyperlink and share notes before a meeting or presentation.

 If you are looking for more than just a tool to keep track of your deadlines and work, Calendly is the next option to consider.